nodejs/node/doc/api/code_integrity.md

 </Settings>
 ```

-### Windows Code Integrity and End Users

-Depending on

 ## Code Integrity on Linux

 Code integrity on Linux is not yet implemented.
 Plans for implementation will
 be made once the necessary APIs on Linux have been upstreamed.
+More information
+can be found here: https://github.com/nodejs/security-wg/issues/1388

 ## Code Integrity on MacOS